adriandifelice/adriandifelice/README.md

-### Hi Colleagues!  👋
+### Hi!  👋

+I’m currently working on the following web/mobile applications:
-- :bread: I’m currently working on Doughy, an app connecting bakeries with customers looking for fresh baked goods.
+   - :bread:  Doughy, an app connecting bakeries with customers looking for fresh baked goods.
-- :couple: I’m collaborating in trademon.io, an app to sell & trade digital game items.
+   - :video_game: trademon.io, collaborating on an app to sell & trade digital game items.

 <!--